ngzHappy/QtQmlBook/readme_window_gcc_jemalloc.txt

 under windows use mingw-32 ,
-you should build static jemalloc yourself , anc copy it to sstd_library/memory/libs/jemalloc_win64_mingw_730.a , or/and change sstd_library/_sstd_library_memory.pri
+you should build static jemalloc yourself , and copy it to sstd_library/memory/libs/jemalloc_win64_mingw_730.a , or/and change sstd_library/_sstd_library_memory.pri

 win32-g++*{#win32-g++*